-The Quincy Public School District No. 172 does not discriminate based on disability in admission to, access to or operations of its programs, services or activities.
-School District No. 172 does not discriminate based on disability in its hiring or employment practices.
+The Quincy Public School District No. 172 does not discriminate on the basis of disability in admission to, access to or operations of its programs, services or activities.
+School District No. 172 does not discriminate on the basis of disability in its hiring or employment practices.